mel-project/melnode/README.md

 There are two kinds of full nodes:

-- Auditor nodes comprise the vast majority of full nodes.
+- **Replica nodes** comprise the vast majority of full nodes.
 They replicate and verify blocks but do not vote in consensus.
-- Staker nodes, the ultimate guardians of Mel security, have Sym locked up and participate in consensus.
+- **Staker nodes**, the ultimate guardians of Mel security, have SYM locked up and participate in consensus.
 They are analogous to miners in proof-of-work blockchains like Bitcoin.

 ## Auditor Full Node

 ### On the Mel Mainnet:

-To run an auditor on the “mainnet” (which at the moment is far from stable, but does have a persistent history), just run:
+To run an replica on the “mainnet” (which at the moment is far from stable, but does have a persistent history), just run:

 ```
-$ themelio-node
+$ melnode
 ```

-`themelio-node` will then beginning synchronizing all the blocks in the blockchain.
-This will take quite a while (a day or so) and store a bunch of data in in `~/.themelio-node/`.
+`melnode` will then beginning synchronizing all the blocks in the blockchain.
+This will take quite a while (a day or so) and store a bunch of data in in `~/.melnode/`.

 ### On the Mel Testnet:

-To run the auditor on the non-persistent testnet, where most covenant development and testing will happen during the betanet period, run instead
+To run the replica on the non-persistent testnet, where most covenant development and testing will happen during the betanet period, run instead

 ```
-$ themelio-node --bootstrap tm-1.themelio.org:11814 --testnet
+$ melnode --bootstrap tm-1.themelio.org:11814 --testnet
 ```

 Note that two things were needed to connect to the testnet: